 A more likely explanation of this deal comes from the “disruption theory” proposed by Prof. Clayton Christensen of Harvard.

 In this theory, a technology comes along that is so successful that the major players must concentrate on staying ahead of its competitors with incremental “sustaining innovations” to maintain market position and to keep revenues high.

-The challenger then builds a business within the new underserved market, eventually acquiring enough momentum to later challenge the incumbents in their market space.
+The challenger then builds a business within the new under-served market, eventually gaining enough momentum to later challenge the incumbents in their market space.

-Christensen, writing in 1997 in a fantastic book called “The Innovator’s Dilemma: When New Technologies Cause Great Firms To Fail,” used his theory to illustrate the stages of disruptive and sustaining innovation for a number of industries ranging from lighting when it changed from gas lamps to electric bulbs, to refrigerators that displaced ice boxes.
+Christensen, writing in 1997 in a fantastic book called “The Innovator’s Dilemma: When New Technologies Cause Great Firms To Fail,” used his theory to illustrate the stages of disruptive and sustaining innovation for several industries ranging from lighting when it changed from gas lamps to electric bulbs, to refrigerators that displaced ice boxes.

-As recently as 2009, Nokia’s Symbian operating system had more than 50 percent of the mobile phone market worldwide, as the chart below indicates.
+As recently as 2009, Nokia’s Symbian operating system had over 50 percent of the mobile phone market worldwide, as the chart below shows.

-In 2007, Apple introduced the iPhone into the then-underserved consumer market.
-It took off with such momentum that Apple’s iPhones quickly became a contender to take over the mobile phone business.
+In 2007, Apple introduced the iPhone into the then-undeserved consumer market.
+It took off with such momentum that Apple’s iPhone quickly became a contender to take over the mobile phone business.